topdoctors logo

 Spinal stenosis: what is it, and what causes flare ups?

-Top Doctors recently spoke to highly skilled and experienced Ipswich-based consultant spinal surgeon, Mr Robert Lovell, to discuss what conditions may lead to spinal stenosis, and what the most common causes of spinal stenosis flare ups are.
+Top Doctors recently spoke to highly skilled and experienced Ipswich-based consultant spinal surgeon, Mr Robert Lovell, to discuss what conditions may lead to spinal stenosis (also known as cervical stenosis), the most common causes of spinal stenosis flare ups, and what the symptoms of spinal stenosis are.

 Spinal stenosis is a common feature of the spine going through the ageing process.
+It is a narrowing of the space between the spinal bones.
 It is not usually caused by any specific condition.
 More often than not, it is not something anyone has caused or could have avoided.

 As the spine ages, joints become worn and overgrow (a bit like knobbly finger joints).
-This can narrow the space available for the nerves.
+This can reduce the space available for the nerves.
 This is called stenosis.

 What is a common issue for patients with spinal stenosis?